 Webflow uses AWS and while it's adequate, we've found that with large projects, especially ones that are image heavy, Cloudflare has provided us with significant speed boosts, better uptime, and a host of optimisation options.
-But unlike some other platforms it's not as easy as simply switching your DNS to Cloudflare.
+But unlike some other platforms it's not easy switching your DNS to Cloudflare.
 Webflow and Cloudflare don't gel well when it comes to proxying your site and optimising it through Cloudflare.
 In this post we'll talk about the limitation and show you how to overcome them quickly and easily.

 There are a few issues with Cloudflare and we'll start by listing them here, and then get into how to fix them and some more advanced options you should probably enable.
 But first, let's kick things off by listing a number of reasons we love Cloudflare.

-- Greatly enhanced security options.
+• Greatly enhanced security options.

-- CNAME Flattening, meaning your Webflow project can be milkmoonstudio.com and not www.milkmoonstudio.com
+• CNAME Flattening, meaning your Webflow project can be milkmoonstudio.com and not www.milkmoonstudio.com

-- Advanced Browser Caching settings.
+• Advanced Browser Caching settings.

-- Argo Smart Routing, which looks for networks nodes that might be down and optimises network traffic routing adding, more speed.
+• Argo Smart Routing, which looks for networks nodes that might be down and optimises network traffic routing adding more speed.

-- Great speed optimisation through minification, compression, image optimisation etc etc.
+• Great speed optimisation through minification, compression, image optimisation etc etc.

-- Bot protection.
+• Bot protection.

-- Page Rules.
+• Page Rules.

-We could go on and on, there are just so many features that we're not going to list them all (we've added a brief list of recommended Cloudflare settings at the very end of the post).
-So, if this is so great, why do so few Webflow users use Cloudflare, well this is where the issues come in.
-If you look at the DNS setup instructions for Cloudflare on Webflow, you'll notice one thing right off the bat, they want you to disable the Cloudflare Proxy.
-This means that Cloudflare will just manage your DNS, just like Godaddy or whomever.
-Not great, Cloudflare has the fastest DNS out there, but that's it, you won't be able to take advantage of any of the performance enhancements.
 As far as we can tell the 'disable the proxy issue' has to do with Webflow's SSL certificate renewal.
 If Cloudflare is proxying the content the user isn't connecting to your origin site on Webflow and Webflow's SSL renewal mechanism stops working.
 So things might be fine for a month and then everyone and their mother will start getting SSL errors.
 For this we have a quick and easy fix which we'll get to.
 Anyhow, with our workaround we've had zero issues for years now.

 Issue two, the Webflow CDN.
 Webflow uses AWS to host their content, but as you can imagine, they're not going to provision a CDN for each project created on Webflow.
 So, everyone shares a bucket.
-If you inspect your site, you'll notice that everything that matters, from your CSS to your images and videos sits on website-files.com, or assets.wesite-files.com (there are a few domains that float around) and not your domain, i.e. your assets don't in our case sit on milkmoonstudio.com.
+If you inspect your site, you'll notice that everything that matters, from your CSS to your images and videos sits on website-files.com, or assets.wesite-files.com (there are a few domains that float around) and not your domain, i.e. our assets don't sit on milkmoonstudio.com.
 Not really a problem for everyday use, but when you're using Cloudflare the content that Cloudflare needs to optimise needs to sit on your domain.
-If we have a CloudFlare account for milkmoonstudio.com, but every image and CSS file sits in a folder on website-files.com Cloudflare can only apply optimisations and caching to your HTML files and nothing else.
+If we have a Cloudflare account for milkmoonstudio.com, but every image and CSS file sits in a folder on website-files.com Cloudflare can only apply optimisations and caching to your HTML files and nothing else.
 So, again no optimisation.

 Let's talk about how to solve these issues from the perspective of a Webflow designer and not a full-stack developer.